|Nutrition Facts (per serving)|

 You will need one 10-ounce microwave-safe coffee mug.
 There's no need to grease the mug with this recipe.

 Most of the flax muffin recipes available call for 4 tablespoons of ground flax.
-If eaten in one serving, that amount can potentially cause digestive distress for those not used to increased fiber consumption, especially in newly-diagnosed or recovering celiacs.
-The Flax Council of Canada recommends that 1 to 2 tablespoons of ground flax eaten daily "is likely to achieve the health benefits reported in clinical studies."
+If eaten in one serving, that amount can potentially cause digestive distress for those not used to increased fiber consumption, especially in newly diagnosed or recovering celiacs.
+The Flax Council of Canada notes that 1 to 2 tablespoons of ground flax eaten daily is likely to achieve the health benefits reported in clinical studies.
 This recommendation is based on the amount of the omega 3 fatty acid alpha-linolenic acid in two tablespoons of ground flax.

 1 large egg, lightly beaten